rpz80/cf/README.md

 f.wait();
 ```
-Async itself may be called with the executor.
+Async itself may be called with an executor.
 It is one of the reasons why there are no `launch::policy` in Cf. Every possible policy (async, deferred, in place) may easily be implemented as an executor.
 For example:

 ```c++
 cf::sync_executor executor;